 It is more important than ever before that older people maintain their physical health.
 We've seen some fantastic exercise programmes online (and are offering some ourselves!), but nearly one-third of over 65s do not have access to the Internet, which means they cannot take part in those classes.
-Over the summer, we teamed up with Tyne & Wear Local TV to offer daily evidence-based exercise classes which were accessible to everyone with a television.
+From June 2020, we teamed up with Tyne & Wear Local TV to offer daily evidence-based exercise classes which were accessible to everyone with a television.

-Keeping Well at Home aired on Freeview, Sky, and Virgin Media over the summer and into the autumn.
-The programme aired several times each day and every episode featured a new round of exercises.
+Keeping Well at Home aired on Freeview, Sky, and Virgin Media through November 2020.
+The programme aired seven times each day and every episode featured a new round of exercises.
 Each episode of Keeping Well at Home lasts approximately four minutes.
 During that time, instructors Emma and Richie explain and demonstrate exercises you can do throughout the day.
-Now that the daily broadcasts have ended, the classes are available on our YouTube page.
+All of the episodes are available on our YouTube page.

 Keeping Well at Home features two instructors -- Emma McGlen and Richie Paxton.
 Both are familiar faces around Gateshead and they have over three decades of combined experience in the health and fitness arena.
 Emma and Richie are both fully qualified Level 4 Postural Stability Instructors.